We want Christians and churches to seek to become loss aware and bereavement friendly and to resource and help each

 Someone dying (whether that be someone we loved or didn’t love) can have a great impact.
 It can affect every area of life -emotionally, behaviourally, psychologically, physically and spiritually.
 It can impact at any time – whether that be from the point of diagnosis, or if someone is ‘lost’ to dementia, around the time of death, or even years later, and it can take a long time to reach a new ‘normal’ with new meaning and hope.

 However, the grief journey is more easily negotiated if a death is prepared for and well managed and when the bereaved find around them understanding support.

 That’s why through this website we seek to equip churches both in the lead up to death, in their funeral ministry, and in supporting the bereaved for the length of their grief journey.

 Becoming Bereavement Friendly

 We don’t like to think so but bereaved people can sometimes find the Church one of the most difficult places to be.
 This can be because it can be emotional or remind them of the funeral, because they can be confused or angry with God, or because unhelpful things, albeit unintended, can be said or done.
 Alongside this, the spiritual doubts and questioning that can often arise in bereavement present the Church with an opportunity to help those who are grieving find new or renewed confidence in God and hope in this life and beyond.

-We want to encourage churches to consider how bereavement friendly they are.
+We want to encourage churches to consider how welcoming and accessible they are to the bereaved.
 One way of doing that would be to sign up to the AtaLoss.org charter, which involves considering 12 marks of a bereavement friendly church, all of which can demonstrate to the bereaved the compassion and love of Jesus.

 We have a tab on our website about being bereavement friendly and other tabs about training and ways that could resource this.
 Click here.